 - Aptitude, skills, and interest testing

-- Courses in personal development and decision making; and career preparation
+- Courses in personal development, the decision making process, and career preparation

-2- University College serves students in their academic development and career preparation through centers and programs focused on transitional academic services: which include career preparation services, academic advising, and support programs for those on academic probation.
+2- University College serves students in their academic development and career preparation through centers and programs focused on transitional academic services including career preparation services, academic advising, and support programs for those on academic probation.

 - Career and professional development